-The City’s long-range planning activities help to shape the city’s development and land use policies as the city grows and evolves.
+The city’s long-range planning activities help to shape its development and land use policies as it grows and evolves.
 These policies are implemented by amending the Code of Ordinances, adjusting development standards, and refining development processes.

 (Adopted June 25, 2020) Round Rock 2030 is the official policy document guiding long-range planning and community development in the City of Round Rock.
-The Comprehensive Plan is updated every ten years, with the last update in 2010.
+The Comprehensive Plan is updated every ten years; refer to the Round Rock 2030 project page.
 Since that time, Round Rock has continued its rapid population growth and development, as well as its transition from a suburb of Austin to a vibrant and prosperous mid-sized city.
 With Round Rock’s dramatic growth has come a new series of challenges to ensure continued success.
 Round Rock 2030 highlights how Round Rock has changed and establishes a vision for the next decade.

 (Adopted September 27, 2018) The Round Rock Development Code (RDC) is a separate section of the Code of Ordinances that addresses all aspect of land development, including subdivision platting, zoning, site plan review, landscaping and tree protection, signs, and technical building codes.
 This improves clarity, consistency of regulations and interpretation, and creates an opportunity to update regulations and reshape certain policies.